jinghuazhao/INF/SOMAscan.md

 passing all filters in both subcohorts were taken forward for analysis (Extended Data Fig. 1).

 **Genome-wide association study**.
-Within each subcohort, relative protein abun- dances were first natural log-transformed.
+Within each subcohort, relative protein abundances were first natural log-transformed.
 Log-transformed protein levels were then adjusted in a linear regression for age, sex, duration between blood draw and processing (binary, ≤1 day/>1day) and the first three principal components of ancestry from multi-dimensional scaling.
-The protein residuals from this linear regression were then rank-inverse normalized and used as phenotypes for asso- ciation testing.
+The protein residuals from this linear regression were then rank-inverse normalized and used as phenotypes for association testing.
 Simple linear regression using an additive genetic model was used to test genetic associations.
 Association tests were carried out on allelic dosages to account for imputation uncertainty (‘-method expected’ option) using SNPTEST v2.5.2<sup>47</sup>.

 **Meta-analysis and statistical significance**.
-Association results from the two subcohorts were combined via fixed-effects inverse-variance meta-analysis com- bining the betas and standard errors using METAL<sup>48</sup>.
-Genetic associations were considered to be genome-wide significant based on a conservative strategy requir- ing associations to have (i) a meta-analysis P value < 1.5 × 10<sup>−11</sup> (genome-wide threshold of P = 5 × 10<sup>−8</sup> Bonferroni-corrected for 3,283 aptamers tested), (ii) at least nominal significance (P < 0.05) in both subcohorts, and (iii) consistent direc- tion of effect across subcohorts.
+Association results from the two subcohorts were combined via fixed-effects inverse-variance meta-analysis combining the betas and standard errors using METAL<sup>48</sup>.
+Genetic associations were considered to be genome-wide significant based on a conservative strategy requiring associations to have (i) a meta-analysis P value < 1.5 × 10<sup>−11</sup> (genome-wide threshold of P = 5 × 10<sup>−8</sup> Bonferroni-corrected for 3,283 aptamers tested), (ii) at least nominal significance (P < 0.05) in both subcohorts, and (iii) consistent direction of effect across subcohorts.
 We did not observe significant genomic inflation (mean inflation factor was 1.0, standard deviation = 0.01) (Extended Data Fig. 3d).
 Refinement of significant regions.
 To identify distinct non-overlapping regions associated with a given SOMAmer, we first defined a 1-Mb region around each significant variant for that SOMAmer.
 Starting with the region containing the variant with the smallest P value, any overlapping regions were then merged and this process was repeated until no more overlapping 1-Mb regions remained.
-The variant with the lowest P value for each region was assigned as the ‘regional senti- nel variant’.
+The variant with the lowest P value for each region was assigned as the ‘regional sentinel variant’.
 Owing to the complexity of the MHC region, we treated the extended MHC region (chr6:25.5–34.0Mb) as one region.
 To identify whether a region was associated with multiple SOMAmers, we used an LD-based clumping approach.
 Regional sentinel variants in high LD (r<sup>2</sup> ≥ 0.8) with each other were combined together into a single region.

 **Conditional analyses**.
-To identify conditionally significant associations, we per- formed approximate genome-wide stepwise conditional analysis using GCTA v1.25.2<sup>49</sup> using the ‘cojo-slct’ option.
+To identify conditionally significant associations, we performed approximate genome-wide stepwise conditional analysis using GCTA v1.25.2<sup>49</sup> using the ‘cojo-slct’ option.
 We used the same conservative significance threshold of P = 1.5 × 10<sup>−11</sup> as for the univariable analysis.
-As inputs for GCTA, we used the summary statistics (that is, betas and standard errors) from the meta-anal- ysis.
+As inputs for GCTA, we used the summary statistics (that is, betas and standard errors) from the meta-analysis.
 Correlation between variants was estimated using the ‘hard-called’ genotypes (where a genotype was called if it had a posterior probability of >0.9 following imputation or set to missing otherwise) in the merged genetic data set, and only variants also passing the univariable genome-wide threshold (P < 1.5 × 10<sup>−11</sup>) were considered for stepwise selection.
-As the conditional analyses use different data inputs to the univariable analysis (that is, summarized rather than individu- al-level data), there were some instances where the conditional analysis failed to include in the stepwise selection sentinel variants that were only just statistically significant in the univariable analysis.
+As the conditional analyses use different data inputs to the univariable analysis (that is, summarized rather than individual-level data), there were some instances where the conditional analysis failed to include in the stepwise selection sentinel variants that were only just statistically significant in the univariable analysis.
 In these instances (n = 28), we re-conducted the joint model estimation without stepwise selection in GCTA, using the variants